Darthion/Docs/dev/meta_tx.md

 - Broadcast `rawTransaction` to blockchain；

 ## Official Meta Transaction Service
-Dithereum officially provides a meta transaction service with a fee subsidy based on the caller's `DTH` holdings.
+Darthion officially provides a meta transaction service with a fee subsidy based on the caller's `DTH` holdings.

 The expiration time for the subsidy is 1 day(28800 blocks)；